SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 `docker compose -f compose-analysis.integrational-test.yaml up --abort-on-container-exit`

-This testing flow of this integrational scop can be represented on the following picture:
+This testing flow of this integrational test scope can be represented on the following picture:
 ![alt text](assets/all_integrational_tests_in_parallel.png)